owncloud/ocis/docs/ocis/development/profiling.md

 The previous patch will:

 1. import `net/http/pprof`, which will register debug handlers in `DefaultServeMux`.
-2. define a `init()` function that starts an http server with the previously registered handlers.
+2. define a `init()` function that starts an HTTP server with the previously registered handlers.

 With everything running one should have access to http://localhost:1234/debug/pprof/

 ## 3. Replace reva in oCIS go.mod with local version and build a new binary

+In Go, the `go.mod` file controls the dependencies of your module.
+Because we patched an external library, Go provides with a mechanism to overwrite an existing dependency with one on your local machine, which we previously installed.

 ```diff
 diff --git a/go.mod b/go.mod